Genichiro Tenryu: All Japan Pro Wrestling (1976–1990)

 1989 was Tenryu's banner year.
 Tsuruta became the first Triple Crown champion on April 18 of that year, and just two days later Tenryu became his first challenger.
 The Tsuruta-Tenryu series that ensued set the standard for all Triple Crown matches and feuds to follow.
 When Tenryu won the belts on June 5, the match was so spectacular it was deemed Match of the Year by major Japanese publications.
 The same year saw him finally pin his mentor Baba, albeit in a tag match - but still a major success for a Japanese wrestler.
 Only Mitsuharu Misawa would duplicate this feat.
-In addition, Tenryu was chosen to be one-third of the NWA World 6-Man Tag Team Champions with the Road Warriors after the Road Warriors turned heel against their former co-holder of the title, Dusty Rhodes.
+In addition, Tenryu was chosen to be one-third of the NWA World Six-Man Tag Team Champions with the Road Warriors after the Road Warriors turned heel against their former co-holder of the title, Dusty Rhodes.
 However, the relationship between All Japan Pro Wrestling and the NWA was significantly strained when Tenryu and the Road Warriors were scheduled to compete in a match Baba had advertised to his Japanese audience, but American booking decisions prevented the match from taking place.
 This created an uncomfortable situation where Giant Baba had to apologize to his Japanese audience for a match he had promoted not taking place, and was a key factor in All Japan Pro Wrestling's ultimate withdrawal from the NWA.
 This also resulted in the six man championship being vacated and abandoned until 1991, when it was temporarily resurrected as a World Championship Wrestling championship.

-Tenryu's most high-profile North American match was for the World Wrestling Federation in 1991 at WrestleMania VII, where he teamed with Koji Kitao to defeat Demolition.
-He also appeared in both the 1993 Royal Rumble and 1994 Royal Rumble; in the latter he made it to the final five but was eliminated by eventual co-winners Lex Luger and Bret Hart.
-An angle had he and The Great Kabuki hired as mercenaries by Yokozuna's manager, Mr. Fuji, to attack The Undertaker and prevent him from winning.

-Super World of Sports and WAR (1990–1999)
+Super World of Sports (1990–1992)

+In April 1990, Tenryu left All Japan Pro Wrestling to form Super World of Sports (SWS).
+He wrestled his first match for the nascent promotion in September 1990, teaming with Takashi Ishikawa as "Revolution" to defeat Dojo Geki (Isao Takagi and Yoshiaki Yatsu).

+In 1991, as part of a working agreement between Super World of Sports and the World Wrestling Federation, Tenryu appeared at WrestleMania VII, where he teamed with Koji Kitao to defeat Demolition.

+Tenryu wrestled his final match for SWS in June 1992, teaming with Ashura Hara and Último Dragón to defeat Jerry Estrada, King Haku, and The Great Kabuki.